-In Science, we learnt about materials and their properties.
-We carried out a variety of experiments, where we tested different materials and thought about their best use.
+In Science, we investigated and learnt about materials and their properties.
+We investigated the waterproof qualities of materials, whether they were magnetic, transparent or rigid.
+We also thought about their best use.
 One of our favourite experiments was finding out the best material to make a crash mat for Humpty Dumpty.
 We pushed 4 hard-boiled eggs off of a wall onto different materials and observed which one caused the least amount of cracks.
 It was very exciting watching Humpty fall off of his wall!

-We had lots of fun learning about Homes and Toys in our Creative Curriculum lessons.
+We had lots of fun learning about Houses and Homes and Toys in our Creative Curriculum lessons.
+We painted and drew pictures of our own homes and labelled them.
+We found out about a famous home in our local area, Danson House.
 We visited Hall Place as part of our learning.
 There we gained first-hand experience of Victorian toys by playing with hoops, the whip and top, yoyos and many others.
 As well as learning about toys, we looked at Victorian homes and how they washed their clothes.
-We had lots of fun using the pink smelly soap, washboard and mangle to wash the smelly socks!
+We had lots of fun using the pink smelly soap, washboard and mangle to wash the smelly socks and sheets!